User guide

 Administrator Permissions

-role) has the authority to define dynamic tables within the platform.
+The Application Administrator (with the $Administrator role) has the authority to define dynamic tables within the platform.

 By following these guidelines, scripts can be efficiently managed and leveraged across the entire platform to ensure consistency and scalability.